Preparing Cincinnati Businesses To Thrive

 - How do I obtain a tax identification number from the IRS?

 - Do I need a special license or permit to operate my business in an area?

 - How should my partner and I define our duties within the partnership?

 - These are all important decisions that should be discussed with an attorney before you start your business.
-Drafting all of the proper legal s can be time consuming and take away from what you do best – running the day-to-day operations of a successful business.
+Drafting all of the proper legal documents can be time-consuming and take away from what you do best – running the day-to-day operations of a successful business.